Recoherence, adiabaticity, and Markovianity in Gaussian maps: Criticality and perturbativity

 where $\om_1\simeq \om_\uS[1-\psi^2/(4\delta w)]$ and $\om_2\simeq \om_\uE[1+\psi^2/(4\delta w)]$.
 This coincides with perturbation theory, see \cref{gS.gP}, with secular dephasing occurring at $\om_\uS \Delta t_{\mathrm{sec}}=\delta w/\psi^2$.
 The formula~\eqref{gS.proxy.U2.psiw} is compared with numerical integration in the third panel of \cref{fig:U123}, where the agreement is again very good.

-The two subcases U2a and U2b thus coincide at early time, when they reduce to the perturbative formula, and only differ at late time, when they are subject to different secular dephasings.
+The two subcases U2a and U2b thus coincide at early times, when they reduce to the perturbative formula, and only differ at late times, when they are subject to different secular dephasings.

 \stoptoc